mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 1: Navigating the QuickBooks Online Interface

 QuickBooks Online has two main interface views: Business View and Accountant View.
-Key navigation elements remain consistent across both views, with the cog wheel, the plus sign, and the reports menu being essential tools for managing your account and transactions.
+Key navigation elements remain consistent across both views, with the `cog wheel`, the plus sign, and the reports menu being essential tools for managing your account and transactions.

 ### Steps:

 1. **Identify Your View:**
-   - Determine if your QuickBooks Online is set to Business View or Accountant View by looking at the left panel.
+   - Determine if you are in `Business View` or `Accountant View` by looking at the left panel.
-   - Business View uses icons, while Accountant View has clearly written menu choices.
+     - Business View uses icons.
+     - Accountant View has clearly written menu choices.

 2. **Access Settings:**
-   - Locate the cog wheel in the top right corner to open settings and manage account information.
+   - Locate the `cog wheel` on top right corner to open settings and manage account information.

 3. **Perform Transactions:**
    - Click the plus sign in the top left corner to access various transactions and day-to-day tasks.

 4. **Access Reports:**
-   - In Accountant View, click "Reports" directly from the left panel.
+   - In Accountant View, click `Reports` directly from the left panel.
-   - In Business View, navigate through "Business Overview" > "Reports" from the left panel.
+   - In Business View, navigate through `Business Overview` > `Reports` from the left panel.
    - Alternatively, access reports through the middle of the screen in both views.

 5. **Use Video Learning Tools:**
-   - To navigate a tutorial video, click "Show More" under the video description to expand and see topic links.
+   - To navigate a tutorial video, click `Show More` under the video description to expand and see topic links.
    - Click on a time index link to jump directly to that part of the video.
    - Interact with the teacher by asking questions in the comments section of the video.